juna8001/juna8001.github.io/index.md

 # Hi!
 I'm Kamil
 ## Game & Tools Developer
-### I specialize in Unity development, especially in small teams where I can wear many hats.
+### I specialize in Unity development, thriving in small teams where I wear many hats.

 ### Have a look at my projects: